 - Table 3 –

 Second, we hypothesized that citizens who came of age in the context of more institutional regionalization would be more likely to primarily identify with this community, relative to the national community (H2a), and as a result be more supportive of attributing competences to the regional government level as it corresponds to the community identified with (H2b).
 We thus expect an indirect policy feedback effect by institutional regionalization, through political-territorial identification, on support for regionalization.
 While the association between regional and Belgian identification and support for regional identification is included in the OLS regression models (Table 2 and 3), path models are required to fully test this hypothesis.
 Path models for the pooled datasets per region are included in Figures 3a-3d.
 The results of the path analyses per survey year are included in Appendix D. The analyses in Tables 2 and 3, and Figures 3a-3d show a clear confirmation of part of the expected relationship (Hypothesis 2b): respondents who primarily identify with their region or community, compared to primarily identifying as Belgian, are more supportive of competences on the regional/community level, rather than on the central/Belgian level.
-This is in line with previous research on attitudes about regionalization and Europeanization that showed that citizens tend to prefer a correspondence between the governance level they identify with, and the level at which decision-making takes place (blinded for review).
+This is in line with previous research on attitudes about regionalization and Europeanization that showed that citizens tend to prefer a correspondence between the governance level they identify with, and the level at which decision-making takes place (Verhaegen et al. 2018).

 It should be noted, however, that this relationship is stronger and more consistent in Flanders than in the Walloon samples.
 In the 1991-2007 pooled analysis (Table 2), for instance, we observe that Flemish respondents who primarily identify as Flemish tend to be 2.803 more supportive of regionalization than Flemish respondents who primarily identify as Belgian, all else being equal.
 When all other variables are kept constant at their mean, the estimated marginal effects show that respondents who primarily identify as Flemish would prefer clearly more competences on the regional level (6.307 on the support for regionalization scale) than other respondents (3.503).
 In the Walloon sample, this difference is less than half as large (b=1.095).
 Also, we observe a significant relationship in Flanders in each survey year, but in Wallonia we do not observe a significant relationship between regional identification and support for regionalization in 2003 and 2014 (Table 3).
 This difference between the regions corresponds to the higher salience of political discourse in Flanders that connects Flemish identity to calls for independence (Béland and Lecours 2008), and with the study of Henderson et al. (2014) where regional identification is observed to be only related to attitudes about regionalization in contexts where average regional identification is high.
 Additionally, we observe that respondents who primarily identify with another political-territorial entity (province, municipality, EU etc.) too, tend to be more supportive of regionalization than respondents with a primarily Belgian identification.
 As the large majority of respondents in this ‘other’ category primarily identifies with other sub-national governance levels, we can interpret this relationship as indicating a preference for governance at lower levels than the central one more generally.